modethirteen/FluentCache/README.md

   * If miss, build an object, set it in the cache, and return the object
   * If hit, return the object

-Managing these steps, choosing what to profile, when to validate, or other cache-specific decision making isn't the responsibility of the calling code: the caller just wants to _get_ an object, it shouldn't care if it comes from a cache, if the data is stale, or the object is built for the first time. `CacheBuilder` separates this concern and encapsulates it, exposing custom logic hooks for reasonable flexibility.
+Managing these steps, choosing what to profile, when to validate, or other cache-specific decision-making isn't the responsibility of the calling code: the caller just wants to _get_ an object, it shouldn't care if it comes from a cache, if the data is stale, or the object is built for the first time. `CacheBuilder` separates this concern and encapsulates it, exposing custom logic hooks for reasonable flexibility.

 ```php
 class Memcache implements \Psr\SimpleCache\CacheInterface {}